AbuTorab6/techNext-task/README.md

+# nstall the dependency and run the project

+- step 1 : open the project file with VS Code
+- step 2 : install dependency : npm install
+- step 3 : run the project : npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.